 Kudos to actor Xander Berkeley this week, for his wonderfully slimy performance as Hilltop leader Gregory.
 As written, Gregory is a one-note character who exists only for us to hate him.
 Somehow Berkeley infuses him with much more depth than he should have.
 Yes, Gregory's a sleazy asshole, but his reasons for throwing Maggie and Sasha out make perfect sense.
 "The needs of the many" and all that.

 A perfect example of Berkeley's work: Sasha tries to work out a deal with Gregory, and he proposes they have a one-on-one "meeting" to discuss the matter.
 When Maggie accuses him of being a sexual deviant, Gregory seems legitimately taken aback that she could ever imagine such a thing.
-I've not doubt the scene was meant to present Gregory as a leering perv, but Berkeley manages to throw that expectation into doubt, making the character far more interesting than he deserves to be.
+I've no doubt the scene was meant to present Gregory as a leering perv, but Berkeley manages to throw that expectation into doubt, making the character far more interesting than he deserves to be.

 The scene in which Gregory gives in and kneels before the Saviors is obviously meant to make us hate him.
 But Rick did the exact same thing a few weeks ago, and he's still seen as a hero who's doing everything he can to save his people.
 Why's it shameful for Gregory but acceptable for Rick?
 Maybe this is the writers' attempt to give us a glimpse of what Rick could become if he too doesn't start fighting back.

 Actor Steven Ogg, who plays Negan's lieutenant Simon, was also given a chance to shine in this episode.
-You may recognize Ogg as the voice of Trevor in the Grand Theft Auto V video game.
+You may recognize Ogg as the basis for and voice of Trevor in the Grand Theft Auto V video game.
 He plays a surrogate Negan here, giving Simon an unsettling unpredictability, somehow pulling off the "Will He Kill Me For Looking At Him Funny Or Won't He" shtick far better than Jeffrey Dean Morgan.
 I can't believe I'm saying this, but by the end of the episode I was starting wonder if the producers should have cast Ogg as Negan instead.

 A few weeks ago I noted that it appeared the show was giving Carl's comic book storyline to Daryl, which was going to cause major problems down the line.